omar2535/ctf-old/overthewire/Wargames.md

 nc <host> <port number>
 allows you to read/write data accross network connections (eg. a ssh key)

+nc -plv 3000
+    listens verbosly to localhost port 3000

 openssl s_client -connect localhost:30001
     allows you to connect to  your localhost ip using ssl(since port will be listening for HTTPS)

 nmap -p 31000-32000 localhost -sV --version-intensity 1
     scans ports between 31000 and 32000 on localhost with probe intensity of 1.

+ssh omar@omar.com cat readme
+    you can cat stuff on a remote server using ssh

+stat -c "%a %U:%G %n" /usr/bin/passwd
+    You can change the run id of a file as root or a certain group so that you don't have to give a user rights to a file explicitly